ianfisk/teaching/_pages/teacher-quality-standards-4.md

 <br>

-### Element D

-> Teachers demonstrate leadership in the school, the community, and the teaching profession.
+### Element D – _Teachers demonstrate leadership in the school, the community, and the teaching profession._

 <figure>
 	<img src="{{ site.baseurl }}/images/github.png">